code0monkey1/learn-typescript-fullstackopen/README.md

 ### Typescript Gotcha

-  > Even though you many not see any Typescript compile time errors, you can still see that sometimes you get a runtime error .
+  > Even though you many not see any Typescript compile time errors, you can still come in to some kind of runtime error .
   >
-  > This generally is seen in typescript apps when they're trying to deal with data they request from api's whose data is not properly defined by the developer in the client  APP.
+  > This generally is seen in typescript apps the app is dealing with data request from external api's , whose data is not _known_ or _properly defined_ by the developer in the client  APP.
   >
   > So be **extremely careful while declaring types for the data retrieved from external API's**